GabrielSCabrera/BanterBot/README.md

 ## Usage

+### Launch with Command Line

+Start the BanterBot Command Line Interface (CLI) by executing the `banterbot` command.
+Use the `-g` or `--gpt4` flags to enable GPT-4; this only works if you have GPT-4 API access.

 ### Launch with a Python script

 To use BanterBot, just import the necessary components and create an instance of the BanterBotTK class: